bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

    plane.
 2. This means distances at the edge of the circle grow exponentially as you move toward the edge of the circle (compared to their Euclidean distances).
-3. Each arc approaches the circumference at a 90 degree angle, this is just works out as a result of the math of the hyperboloid and the projection.
+3. Each arc approaches the circumference at a 90 degree angle, this just works out as a result of the math of the hyperboloid and the projection.
    The straight line in this case is a point that passes through the "bottom" of the hyperboloid :math:`(0, 0, 1)`.